tinkercademy-bootcamp/chat-project-Sushil2006/exercise-5/README.md

 ## Using Classes

 - Here is one way to separate out the code into multiple files
 - Is this the best way to do it?
+  - It's a good attempt, but there is still scope for improvement
 - What are the advantages and disadvantages?
+  - Related components are grouped together - For eg: server and client are clearly distinguished
+  - Proper namespace structure, without any conflicts
+  - `client-main.cc` and `server-main.cc` still contain function definitions; they can be moved to other files (just like it's done with `chat-sockets.cc`) so that the main code contains only the usage part

 ## Introduction to Namespace

 - There are different ways namespace is being used in this exercise